LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 });
 ```

-All options default to the values above.
+The runtime defaults to the values above.
 The page does not currently expose selectors; these are composition seams for development and future navigation.
+The page may explicitly select another profile while tuning.

 Available internal handling profiles are `balanced`, `loose`, `technical`, and `aggressive`.
 Aggressive raises acceleration and top speed, uses faster and deeper breakaway behavior, strengthens hard-drift entry and exit boost, and deliberately reaches redline at its normal maximum speed.
 The other profiles retain a quieter overdrive ratio.